Irtaza/atlas_plugin/README.md

-# Plugin - Apache Atlas
+# Airflow Plugin - Apache Atlas

-This plugin is used to create typeDefs, entites, entity instances in Apache Atlas.
-The pligin also has support for searching capabilities of Apache Atlas.
+This Apache Airflow plugin is used to create typeDefs, entites, entity instances in Apache Atlas.
+The plugin also has support for searching capabilities of Apache Atlas.

 ## Creating a connection to Apache Atlas
 To create a connection with Atlas using the Airflow UI you need to open the interface > Admin dropdown menu > click on "connections" > create.
 Create an HTTP connection with the name "atlas_default".
 Put in the URL of your Apache Atlas instance, port, username and password.